Authorization

 Reseller Authorization

-Example Reseller Authentication Header:
+Example Reseller Authorization Header:

 reseller 218|YhLB81Vofv6Zndxc6QLkdmbaKwdKPawyoKOJ6eWrBJYmDPIKNWTDtwbvkcDIbVR0pVR8RYJKOfIskjBiDtdSV4d1R2FzEv3hmCtlTjdmgpQg41vhscg5juCO0tqTE6r0